 Departure day, 6:00 a.m. punto (on the dot.)
 It’s dark out.
-I, and mis cuatro compadres, pile onto the bus for our final ride—the airport.
-I nestled into the very front seat behind Harlem, our driver for the past nine days; the doors close, wheels now set in motion—it is done.
-The interior lights are off, it is very quiet, no one is talking.
-A lump forms in my throat, and I can feel the water start to rise over my wider than normal eyes, not wanting to blink the dam open.
+I, and mis cuatro compadres, pile onto the bus for our final Cuban ride— to the airport.
+I nestled into the front seat behind Harlem, our driver for the past nine days; the doors close, wheels now set in motion—it is done.
+The interior lights are off, it is eerily quiet, no one is talking.
+A lump forms in my throat, and I can feel the water start to rise over my wider-than-normal eyes, not wanting to blink the dam open.

 Water spills over my lid’s edges, warm salty streams trickling their way toward my chin.
 Swipe, sniff, swipe, sniff.
 “Wow, what is happening right now?”
-Inquiring from within.
+I ask myself.

 The night before our long road trek to Trinidad, I succumbed to some “bad ice” in a local all-inclusive resort’s mojito.
 I made it through dinner but left the table with a good ole fashioned Irish goodbye.
 I won’t go into details for the rest of the evening…but I will tell you that I have not-so-fondly come to call the 24 hours that ensued—Fidel’s Revenge (inspired by Mexico’s Montezuma.)